Edifying Discourses in Diverse Spirits: What we Learn from the Lilies in the Field and from the Birds in the Air

 The first discourse (To Be Contented with Being a Human Being) deals with comparison and choice and how to trust God with the choice once made.
-He may have been echoing Goethe's Propylaen in which Goethe had written "The youth, when Nature and Art attract him, thinks that with a vigorous effort he can soon penetrate into the innermost sanctuary; the man, after long wanderings, finds himself still in the outer court.
+He may have been echoing Goethe's Propylaen in which Goethe had written, "The youth, when Nature and Art attract him, thinks that with a vigorous effort he can soon penetrate into the innermost sanctuary; the man, after long wanderings, finds himself still in the outer court.
 Such an observation has suggested our title.
 It is only on the step, in the gateway, the entrance, the vestibule, the space between the outside and the inner chamber, between the sacred and the common, that we may ordinarily tarry with our friends."
-Kierkegaard writes about nature differently than Goethe but similarly because both see Nature as teachers of human kind and Kierkegaard wrote very much about "the inner being"; the soul.
+Kierkegaard writes about nature similarly to Goethe because both see it as teachers of humankind, and Kierkegaard wrote about "the inner being", or the soul.

-Kierkegaard wrote a great story about a lily and a naughty bird.
-It begins like this:

 The second discourse deals with diverting oneself from worries by "learning from the bird how glorious it is to be a human being."
-David F. Swenson translated several of Kierkegaard's discourses which were published in 1958 through the efforts of Paul L Holmer.
-Kierkegaard wrote of The Glory of Our Common Humanity.
+David F. Swenson translated several of Kierkegaard's discourses, which were published in 1958, through the efforts of Paul L Holmer.
+Kierkegaard wrote The Glory of Our Common Humanity.
 This was the second of three discourses that were all based on the text from Matthew 6 verses 24 to the end.
 It was titled How Glorious It Is to Be a Human Being by Howard V Hong when he translated Kierkegaard's book in 1993.